-I am Assistant Professor of Medicine at the University of California, San Francisco and Director of Clinical Informatics in the UCSF Center for Digital Health Innovation.
-I am board-certified in Endocrinology, Clinical Informatics, and Internal Medicine.
-In my clinical practice, I take care of patients with diabetes as well as with disorders of the thyroid, adrenal, pituitary, ovaries, and testes, or other metabolic issues.
-(Note: If you are looking for a second opinion for an endocrine issue and are unable to come to UCSF, I can provide you a second opinion via UCSF’s online second opinion service.)
+Dr. Aaron Neinstein is Associate Professor in the UCSF Division of Endocrinology and Director of Clinical Informatics at the UCSF Center for Digital Health Innovation, with a clinical practice focused on diabetes care.
+He is considered an expert in diabetes technology, including the use of insulin pumps and continuous glucose monitors, as a nationally-invited speaker and invited author to outlets like CNBC and Medscape, peer-reviewed author, and advisor to numerous companies.
+He was named by Marin Magazine to the Bay Area Top Doctors List in 2020.
+In his clinical practice, he takes care of patients with diabetes as well as with disorders of the thyroid, bone, adrenal, pituitary, ovaries, and testes, or other issues with metabolism and obesity.
+(Note: If you are looking for a second opinion for an endocrine issue and are unable to come to UCSF, Dr. Neinstein can provide you a second opinion via UCSF’s online second opinion service.)

-This blog (as detailed in my first blog post in Feb 2012), was originally focused on innovations in diabetes and diabetes technology.
+This blog (as detailed in my first blog post in Feb 2012), was originally launched with a focus specifically on innovations in diabetes and diabetes technology.
 Since 2000, when I first decided to become a physician, diabetes has been an integral part of my career.
-Though I now work on broader health system innovation, I see that all lessons learned in redesigning the way we care for diabetes as being very applicable to other aspects of healthcare.
+I re-named the blog after a few years to reflect the fact that lessons learned in redesigning diabetes care are applicable across healthcare.

 In addition to this blog, I also write a regular column at Medscape.com, “Aaron Neinstein on Digital Health.”